Welcome | spec | C-PLOT | Support | Users | Contact

 Understanding the difference between the parse phase and execution phase of spec is important.
 Each time the command-level prompt is given, a new parse tree will be created.
 If several semicolon-separated commands are given on the same line, a separate parse tree will be created for each.
 However, curly brackets can be used to group any number of lines together to form just one parse tree.
 A significant consequence of the parse tree mechanism is limitation of the scope of a nonglobal variable to the statement block in which it is referenced.

 spec may detect error conditions during each of the phases described above.
-Most of these errors (and the interrupt character, usually a ^C) reset spec to the command-level prompt.
+Some of these errors (and the interrupt character, usually a ^C) reset spec to the command-level prompt.